Bhutan Tour Packages | Bhutan Travel Packages | Bhutan Holiday Packages | Bhutan Vacation Packages

 FAQs for Bhutan Tour and Travel Packages

 Bhutan has its own currency called Ngultrum (BTN).
 It is equivalent to the Indian Rupee, making transactions easy for Indian travellers.
 In cities such as Paro and Thimphu, the Indian rupee has become popular, particularly in shops, markets, restaurants, and taxis.
 But it is advisable to carry smaller denominations for easy payments.
-Several visitors planning to visit Bhutan using Bhutan tour packages will pay most of the high costs beforehand, and this will ease the need to manage large amounts of cash.
 There are ATMs in big towns, but they might not be so common in the countryside; hence, carrying cash is advisable when one is travelling out of town.
-To advise on money exchange or budgeting, travelers usually use the help of Bhutan holiday packages because the travel team will clarify how to use the currency, when to use cards, and how much money to spend daily.
-Planning ensures that money management in Bhutan is very easy and stress-free.

 Gangkhar Puensum, located on the border of Bhutan and China, is the highest unclimbed mountain in the world.
 Standing at 7,570 meters, despite several attempts in the 1980s, no expedition has successfully reached the summit.
-It has not been reached due to remote location, complex terrain and the ban on climbing peaks over 6l000 m since 1994.
+It has not been reached due to remote location, complex terrain and the ban on climbing peaks over 6,000 m since 1994.
 This ban by the Bhutanese government is to respect the local spiritual beliefs as peaks are considered sacred abodes of deities.
-By 2003, mountaineering was entirely prohibited.
-This makes Gangkhar Puensum a geographical wonder and a symbol of Bhutan’s spiritual and cultural values.
-Travellers can admire its beauty from a far while understanding the country’s deep respect for nature and spirituality over commercialization and adventure.

-Bhutan is often called the “Happiest Country” because it measures progress not by Gross Domestic Product (GDP) but by Gross National Happiness (GNH).
+Bhutan is often called the 'Happiest Country' because it measures progress not by Gross Domestic Product (GDP) but by Gross National Happiness (GNH).
 This philosophy focuses on spiritual, cultural, environmental and social well being rather than material wealth alone.
-Bhutanese society values community living, simplicity and harmony with nature help the government as a guiding principle for national development.
-Stressful industrial growth and over-tourism are carefully managed to maintain balance.
+Bhutanese society values community living, simplicity and harmony with nature.
 Clean air, unspoiled mountains, Buddhist principles and strong family ties contribute to citizens' happiness.
-For travellers, Bhutan offers a glimpse of a nation where happiness and contentment matter more than materialism.
-This makes Bhutan as one of the most inspiring countries in the world.

 Yes, Bhutan is the only carbon negative country in the world.
 This means it absorbs more carbon dioxide than it emits.
-Thanks to its vast forests which cover most of the country, it acts as the ‘carbon bank.’
+Thanks to its vast forests which cover most of the country, it acts as the carbon bank.
 The country captures over 6 million tons of carbon annually while emitting only around two million tons.
-Moreover, Bhutan's constitutional mandate that maintain at least 60% forest cover at all times ensuring ecological balance.
-The country also relies on hydroelectric power for clean energy and to avoid excessive industrialization.
-This commitment makes Bhutan a global model for environmental sustainability and a must visit for eco-conscious travellers.
-We also promote sustainable tourism practices in our Bhutan travel packages with strong environmental policies as its core.
+Moreover, Bhutan's constitutional mandate maintains at least 60% forest cover at all times ensuring ecological balance.

 Yes, Bhutan is famously one of the few countries in the world that does not use traffic lights.
-Even in its capital city, Thimphu traffic is managed by white gloved traffic police standing at intersections.
-The Bhutanese government once tried installing traffic lights, but locals find them impersonal and request their removal.
-Instead the charming system of hand gestures by officers continues adding to Bhutan’s unique identity.
-This aligns with Bhutan's philosophy of prioritizing human interaction and community well-being.
-The absence of traffic lights reflects the country’s slower pace of life and emphasizes on human connection.
-This makes it a refreshing change for visitors from the crowded and chaotic urban environment in other countries.
+Even in its capital city, Thimphu, traffic is managed by white gloved traffic police standing at intersections.
+The Bhutanese government once tried installing traffic lights, but locals found them impersonal and requested their removal.
+Instead the charming system of hand gestures by officers continues, adding to Bhutan's unique identity.